AET-DevOps25/team-devoops/docs/devlog/devlog_01.md

 ## 📋 - Problem Statement

-We next worked on the problem statement, with @James creating a basic skeleton that was later expanded upon by @Ananstasiia and @Enrico
+We next worked on the problem statement, with @James creating a basic skeleton that was later expanded upon by @Ananstasiia and @Enrico.

 ---